nodeshift/tutorial/README.md

 - Deploy your application to Kubernetes
 - Monitor your application using Prometheus

 The application you'll use is a simple Express.js application.
-You'll learn about Health Checks, Metrics, Docker, Kubernetes, Prometheus and Grafana.
-At the end, you'll have a fully functioning application running as a cluster in Kubernetes, with production monitoring.
+You'll learn about Health Checks, Metrics, Docker, Kubernetes, Prometheus, Grafana.
+In the end, you'll have a fully functioning application running as a cluster in Kubernetes, with production monitoring.

 The content of this tutorial is based on recommendations from the  [NodeShift Reference Architecture for Node.js](https://github.com/nodeshift/nodejs-reference-architecture).